thomasjpfan/awesome-python-data-science/README.md

-# Awsome Python Data Science
+# Awesome Python Data Science

 A curated list of Python libraries used for data science.